 10: dark

 I keep the light down as much as possible and don’t flash my torch around any more than is absolutely necessary.
-Light can be seen from a long distance away and may worry the land owner, who may think someone’s stealing farm machinery, sheep etc.
+Light can be seen from a long distance away and may worry the land owner, who may think someone’s stealing farm machinery or sheep etc.

 11: toilet issues